Tibetan Language and Interpretation Training Program

 The program fees are calculated in USD.
 If you have any questions about payment please contact us at: lrztp.manager@gmail.com

-Program fees are inclusive of administrative costs, learning materials, lunch and tea.
+Program fees are inclusive of administrative costs, learning materials, lunch and tea/coffee.
 They do not include housing, visa costs or LTWA fees.

 The registration fee is non-refundable even if the student is no longer willing or able to join.
 An exception will be made if the program itself is cancelled.